Aboriginal and Torres Strait Islander cultural appreciation

 We would like to acknowledge the Traditional Custodians of the land on which we live and work.

-We would also like to pay respect to the Elders of this land, both past and present, and extend that respect to the other Aboriginal and Torres Strait Islander people who may be participating in this course.
+We would also like to pay respect to the Traditional Owners of this land, acknowledge Elders both past and present, and extend that respect to the other First Nations peoples who may be participating in this course.

 Population